Consulate General of the Philippines, Honolulu: History

 The Philippine Consulate General in Honolulu was opened in 1946, immediately after the Philippines was granted independence by the United States.
 Although initial plans to open a consulate in Honolulu were abandoned by the government due to a lack of funds, the mission was ultimately opened during the presidency of Manuel Roxas as one of the first three consulates general established by the country's newly established Department of Foreign Affairs.

-With an initial budget of ₱117,200 (₱ in pesos), the Consulate was initially based out of an office along South Kukui Street in downtown Honolulu.
-Roxas would then appoint Modesto Farolan to serve as the mission's first consul general, with Hawaii, Guam and the Northern Mariana Islands falling under the Consulate's jurisdiction.
-A separate mission on Guam was established in 1954.
+With an initial budget of ₱117,200 (₱ in pesos), the consulate was initially based out of an office along South Kukui Street in downtown Honolulu.
+Roxas would then appoint Modesto Farolan to serve as the mission's first consul general, with Hawaii, Guam and the Northern Mariana Islands falling under the consulate's jurisdiction.
+A separate mission on Guam was established in 1952.

 In the run-up to the People Power Revolution in 1986, the mission's staff urged President Ferdinand Marcos to resign, joining other Philippine diplomatic missions worldwide in urging for a peaceful transfer of power to his eventual successor, Corazon Aquino.
 Following his ouster in the revolution and the Marcoses' subsequent exile in Hawaii, officials were likewise instructed to closely follow his movements to prevent his return to the Philippines.

-When Marcos died in 1989, the Consulate General refused to lower the Philippine flag to half staff, despite being pressured to do so by pro-Marcos groups in Hawaii, and showed no visible signs of mourning his death.
-In 1992, Marcos's supporters urged the Consulate to allow his remains to lie in state on its grounds before being repatriated to the Philippines – an idea that Consul General Solita Aguirre rejected as the Consulate was already hosting dozens of Filipino World War II veterans who had arrived in Honolulu to naturalize as U.S. citizens.
+When Marcos died in 1989, the consulate refused to lower the Philippine flag to half staff, despite being pressured to do so by pro-Marcos groups in Hawaii, and showed no visible signs of mourning his death.
+In 1992, Marcos's supporters urged the consulate to allow his remains to lie in state on its grounds before being repatriated to the Philippines – an idea that consul general Solita Aguirre rejected as the consulate was already hosting dozens of Filipino World War II veterans who had arrived in Honolulu to naturalize as U.S. citizens.